Tips and Tricks

 When you’re looking for treats for your dog you should look for treats that don’t have a lot of fillers or artificial ingredients.
-Look for treats that have organic, grain-fed meats from the U.S. and Australia.
-That way you’ll know they have been handled properly and they don’t contain ingredients that might make your dog ill.
+Look for treats that have organic, grain-fed meats from the United States of America and Australia.
+That way you’ll know they have been handled properly and they don’t contain ingredients that might make your dog sick.

 Finally, every dog owner needs to have good treats for their dog, so take care, do your research and always choose a treat that your dog will like.

 Today I want to tell you about something that you will run into at some point if you are a professional dog trainer.
 This doesn’t happen very often but now you will know what to do when it does.

 I received a phone call from a previous client recently.
 She owned a 3 year old Rottweiler that had been a real sweetheart of a dog.
 It had been socialized properly, trained and was very good with people and other dogs.
 But all of a sudden the dog has started showing aggression toward people and dogs.

 I asked if she had taken the dog to the vet recently to make sure that there wasn’t anything physically wrong with the dog and she said yes and that the dog had been given a clean bill of health.